-The most revered pearl in the world is the Australian South Sea Cultured Pearl.
-This is produced by the Pinctada maxima oyster from the coastal waters of northern Western Australia.
+The Australian South Sea Cultured Pearl is the world’s most revered pearl, produced by the Pinctada maxima oyster from the coastal waters of northern Western Australia.
 It creates the most beautiful pearl nacre of any oyster.

-Not every oyster produces a pearl and most only create one at a time.
+Only some oysters produce a pearl, and most only create one at a time.

-The oyster shell itself is also valuable due to its lustrous mother of pearl.
+The oyster shell is also valuable due to its lustrous mother of pearl.

 It was then time for the morning tea, which was included in the tour price.
 There was plenty of fresh fruit, damper, fruit cake plus hot & cold drinks.
 We used this time to have a little wander around the property.

-A panel was pulled up so that we could see what the oysters look like.
-These are just a small sample of what happens in the open water sea lease, 10 nautical miles off Broome’s coast.
+Our guide hauled a panel up so we could see what the oysters looked like.
+These are just a small sample of what happens in the open water sea lease, ten nautical miles off Broome’s coast.